Saltar al contenido principal

 Figura\(\PageIndex{1}\): El mapa\(t \to e^{it}\) envuelve el eje real alrededor del círculo unitario.

-This page titled 1.7: La función exponencial is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Jeremy Orloff (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.7: La función exponencial is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Jeremy Orloff (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.